 Grab a kettlebell that is moderately heavy.
 If you're not sure what weight to use, try to find a kettlebell that weighs about 20 percent of your body weight.
 Hold the bell with both hands on the sides of the handle.
 Flip the bell upside down so that the ball portion is resting on top of your hands.

 Lie on your back in the dead bug position with your legs in the air and knees bent at 90 degrees; your lower legs are parallel to the ground.
 Extend your arms straight up towards the ceiling until your elbows are locked out.
-Lay your head
+Lay your head flat on the ground.

 Slowly move your arms behind your head, keeping your elbows as straight as possible.
 Stop when the kettlebell is completely behind your head.